All the Worlds A Wave: A Perspective-Based Solution for Wave Function Collapse and Wave-Particle Duality

 Full Paper:

-This Theorem offers a unique and straightforward geometric explanation of the quantum collapse phenomenon and wave-particle duality, challenging traditional notions of measurement and observation.
+This Theorem offers a unique and straightforward geometric explanation of the quantum collapse phenomenon and wave-particle duality, challenging some traditional assumptions of measurement and observation.
 By treating quantum states as existing in an expanding or contracting infinite spherical probability field and incorporating time as an observer-dependent factor influenced by gravity, this model reframes quantum duality and proposes a fundamentally perspective-driven quantum reality.
-If validated, this Theorem could provide the bridge between quantum mechanics and general relativity, helping to address one of the greatest unresolved challenges in modern physics.
+Accordingly, we find that there is no collapse - only interaction.
+What we perceive is the wave itself - real and present - but filtered through a narrow perspective that makes it appear particle-like.
+The particle is the misreading, not the manifestation.

 Copyright © 2025 P.S.
 March.
 All rights reserved in perpetuity in all media throughout the universe(s).

-[1] A note to readers: Given the orthodoxy challenged in this article, and the established interests at play, this article, and others like it, will being published under pseudonym.
-This is because the findings here come not from advanced scientific training or pedigree, but from keen observation, reasonable intelligence, and a liberal artist’s unyielding curiosity innate to the human condition.
-Available tools and computational methods, including interviews, books, articles, AI queries and calculations, and other widely available means have been used to research and articulate the groundbreaking theories herein as rigorously as possible.
+[1] A note to readers: The findings here, published under pseudonym, come not from advanced scientific training or pedigree, but from keen observation, reasonable intelligence, and a liberal artist’s unyielding curiosity innate to the human condition.
+Available tools and computational methods, including interviews, books, articles, LLM queries and calculations, and other widely available means have been used to research and articulate the groundbreaking theories herein as rigorously as possible.

-No doubt, there are gaps here yet to be traversed and many questions yet to be answered.
-But the principles proposed here, unless and until disproven, are as sound and elegant as any in physics.
-They have vast ramifications in wave theory, quantum mechanics, astrophysics, particle theory, general relativity, and more.
-They have broad scope, are fundamentally testable, and, if correct, are capable of revealing vast new possibilities.
-I invite those far more knowledgeable to test, engage with, and truly consider their implications as only the brilliant experts in the scientific community can.
+No doubt, there are gaps here yet to be examined, errors to be fixed, and many questions still to be answered.
+But the hope is that the principles proposed here are as sound, testable, and useful in wave theory, quantum mechanics, astrophysics, particle theory, general relativity, biology, chemistry, and more.
+Feedback is welcome and encouraged, and those with more mathematical prowess and scientific knowledge are encouraged to test, engage with, and consider their implications.